 In addition, there is no guarantee that the confidentiality and restrictive covenant agreements to which our principals are subject, together with our other arrangements with them, will prevent them from leaving us, joining our competitors or otherwise competing with us or that these agreements will be enforceable in all cases.
 These agreements will expire after a certain period of time, at which point each of our principals would be free to compete against us and solicit investors in our funds, clients and employees.
-Depending on which entity is a party to these agreements and/or the laws applicable to them, we may not be able to enforce them or become subject to lawsuits or other claims, and these agreements might be waived, modified or amended at any time without our consent.
+Depending on which entity is a party to these agreements might be waived, modified or amended at any time without our consent.
 See "Certain Relationships and Related Party Transactions, and Director Independence-Confidentiality and Restrictive Covenant Agreements" in our Annual Report on Form 10-K for the year ended December 31, 2010, which is incorporated herein by reference.